check out our:

 A haze rested on the low shores that ran out to sea in vanishing flatness.
 The air was dark above Gravesend, and farther back still seemed condensed into a mournful gloom, brooding motionless over the biggest, and the greatest, town on earth.
 (1.2)

-The Company’s work is done in the darkness and gloom, not on the lit water.
-This suggests the Company’s work is somewhat shady or evil.
+The Company's work is done in the darkness and gloom, not on the lit water.
+We're going to go out on a limb here and suggest that the Company's work might be just a little shady.

 The day was ending in a serenity of still and exquisite brilliance.
 The water shone pacifically; the sky, without a speck, was a benign immensity of unstained light; the very mist on the Essex marshes was like a gauzy and radiant fabric, hung from the wooded rises inland, and draping the low shores in diaphanous folds.
 Only the gloom to the west, brooding over the upper reaches, became more somber every minute, as if angered by the approach of the sun.